 Research Interests: Place-making; Medical Sociology; Sexualities, Gender, Family; HIV/AIDS & PrEP; Inequalities; Social Determinants of Health, Population Health; Qualitative and Quantitative Methods

-My research interests are in measurable health disparities and their social determinants.
+My research interests are in queer place-making and health disparities and their social determinants.
 I am interested also in the social construction of disease states, illness measures and population-based health-surveillance technologies, and how pharmaceutical companies, hospitals, and insurance companies intervene in the relations of health assessments and care across populations.
 My future work hopes to look into these processes within the LGBTQ community in Vancouver and other regions within North America using mixed method analyses.

-As a Master’s student and scholar activist at the University of Chicago and Research Assistant at NORC at the University of Chicago, I examined the construction of social scripts transmitting biomedicalized ways of knowing the self among LGBTQ populations through HIV prevention marketing and public health surveillance methods.
+As a Master’s student and scholar-activist at the University of Chicago and Research Assistant at NORC at the University of Chicago, I examined the construction of social scripts transmitting biomedicalized ways of knowing the self among LGBTQ populations through HIV prevention marketing and public health surveillance methods.
 I spent two years (2014-2016) volunteering for a sex-positive public health campaign, #PrEP4Love, convened by AIDS Foundation of Chicago, which is in its second advertising wave across Chicago (Fall 2016).
 At NORC (2015-2016), I worked on two community-based HIV prevention and treatment studies (uConnect, N = 620; PrEP Chicago, N = 400) on the South Side of Chicago.
 Additionally, I helped design a forthcoming national representative HIV surveillance survey of young gay, bisexual adolescent males (N = 1,500) and adolescent transgender females (N = 1,500) in the U.S. with the Fenway Institute for the Centers for Disease Control and Prevention (CDC).